Compare long-term loans

 Some advantages include:

-• Paying back over a longer period could mean lower monthly payments, which are more affordable if you’re on a budget, but you typically pay back more overall.
+- Lower monthly repayments.
+Paying back over a longer period could make your monthly payments more affordable if you’re on a budget.

 See the impact of paying back over a longer period in this example: